shieldgenerator7/DnD-Stories/WinterStormDelivery/WinterStormDelivery_PlayerInfo.md

 Your attribute scores effect your stamina:

--   STR – Increases your carry capacity
+-   STR – Increases your carrying capacity
 -   DEX – Increases your mps
 -   CON – Increases your max stamina
--   INT – Helps with navigation
+-   INT – Increases the distance you can navigate\*
--   WIS – Helps with orienting and lankmark recognition
+-   WIS – Increases the chance you will see upcoming danger\*
--   CHA – Helps with leadership (conditionally increases your ally’s mps)
+-   CHA – Increases the morale boost you provide for your team\*

+\*only applicable while you’re the leader

+### Stat Formulas

 Mark these stats on your character sheet: